How to Have the Best Motorhome Christmas!

 Permanent motorhome sites offer great facilities all year round and are a popular option for Christmas and New Years Eve, as many have on site bars, club houses and restaurants.
-Camping for New Years Eve 2020 may be a little different to previous years and it’s worth checking what activities will be taking place before booking.
+If you’re planning on camping for New Years Eve it’s always worth checking what activities will be taking place before booking.

 These are our pick of the best campsites open at Christmas in the UK.

 Set in the heart of the Cheshire countryside, Lady Heyes Holiday Park is a privately owned, family run holiday park which offers touring pitches, some with private hot tubs, which are the perfect treat when camping at Christmas!
 Pitches are generously sized with hard standing and all have EHU and access to fresh water.
 Some also have drainage facilities.
 We think this is one of the best Christmas motorhome sites in the UK.

 Wells Touring Park, Wells, Somerset